Verkade base

-In chemistry, a Verkade base (or Verkade superbase) is a superbase with the formula P(MeNCH2CH2)3N.
+In chemistry, the Verkade base (or Verkade superbase) is a powerful superbase with the formula P(MeNCH2CH2)3N.
 A colorless oil, it is an aminophosphine although its inventor John Verkade called it proazaphosphatrane.
-The trimethyl derivative or 2,5,8,9-tetraza-1-phosphabicyclo[3.3.3]undecane is the simplest.
+The trimethyl derivative or 2,5,8,9-tetraaza-1-phosphabicyclo[3.3.3]undecane is the simplest.
 Diverse analogues of the Verkade base are known, e.g. with isopropyl groups in place of methyl.

 Synthesis and reactions

 The Verkade base is generated by the reaction of N,N,N-trimethyltren with tris(dimethylamino)phosphine: